rotationalio/rotational.io/content/en/blog/2023-11-20-ensign-streamlit.md

 ```

 ### Step 4: Install the requirements
-In order to run the code, the following libraries are required:
+In order to run the code, the following Python libraries are required:

 - `websockets`: Used to connect to the FinnHub API
 - `streamlit`: Used to build the web application